 Intranasal corticosteroids compared to no treatment

-- making people feel that their sense of smell is back to normal after three weeks;
+- making people feel that their sense of smell has improved;

 We did find a number of other studies that are being carried out, but no results from these studies were available yet to be included in this review.

 We do not know whether using a nasal corticosteroid spray or nasal drops has any benefit in preventing longer-term loss of the sense of smell that is related to COVID-19, or whether they may cause any harm.
 This review is a 'living systematic review' - meaning that we will keep checking for new studies that might be relevant, and the review will be continually updated when any extra results are available.

 The evidence in this Cochrane Review is current to October 2021.

 There is very limited evidence available on the efficacy and harms of treatments for preventing persistent olfactory dysfunction following COVID-19 infection.
 However, we have identified a number of ongoing trials in this area.
 As this is a living systematic review we will update the data regularly, as new results become available.

 Loss of olfactory function is well recognised as a symptom of COVID-19 infection, and the pandemic has resulted in a large number of individuals with abnormalities in their sense of smell.
 For many, the condition is temporary and resolves within two to four weeks.
 However, in a significant minority the symptoms persist.
 At present, it is not known whether early intervention with any form of treatment (such as medication or olfactory training) can promote recovery and prevent persisting olfactory disturbance.
 This is an update of the 2021 review with four studies added.

 1) To evaluate the benefits and harms of any intervention versus no treatment for people with acute olfactory dysfunction due to COVID-19 infection.